jsmoriss/jsm-force-ssl/readme.txt

 = Suggested plugins to improve social and SEO ranking: =

-* The [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) makes sure your content looks great on all social and search sites - no matter how URLs are crawled, shared, re-shared, posted, or embedded!
+* The [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) makes sure your content looks great on all social and search sites, no matter how URLs are crawled, shared, re-shared, posted or embedded!

-* The [WPSSO Schema JSON-LD Markup add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/) for WPSSO Core offers Schema JSON-LD / Google Rich Results markup for Articles, Events, Local Business, Products, Recipes, Reviews and many more.
+* The [WPSSO Schema JSON-LD Markup add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/) provides Schema JSON-LD markup and Google SEO Rich Results for Articles, Events, Local Business, Products, Recipes, Reviews and many more.

 == Installation ==